samjd-zz/linkedin_ssi_booster/itstoday.media/demo-script.md

 Say:

 "Now the same validated story can become something the team actually uses.
 The text gets checked first, then the creative path can follow."

+"And at the end of the schedule path, art is also rendered automatically for eligible channels, so the workflow finishes with both text and visual output."

 If you want a quick visual proof, show the saved artifacts: